stelda/sportsee/README.md

+## Description

+This project was undertaken as part of a software developer training with a specific emphasis on JavaScript React.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app has been bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts